gramps-project/gramps/data/man/en.rst

 DESCRIPTION
 ###########

-Gramps is a Free/OpenSource genealogy program.
+Gramps is a Free, Open Source genealogy program.
 It is written in Python, using the GTK+/GNOME interface.
 Gramps should seem familiar to anyone who has used other genealogy programs before such as Family Tree Maker™, Personal Ancestral Files™, or the GNU Geneweb.
-It supports importing of the ever popular GEDCOM format which is used world wide by almost all other genealogy software.
+It supports importing of the ever-popular GEDCOM format which is used worldwide by almost all other genealogy software.

 #######